-In January 2020 I started shopping for an electric car, and decided to buy a Chevy Bolt.
+In January 2020 I started shopping for an electric car, buying a Chevy Bolt at the end of March.
 This post is a collection of the handy tips I’ve learned along the way.

 I’ve read in several places that to get the longest life (in years) from any EV (Electric Vehicle) battery, I shouldn’t frequently charge it above 80% capacity or run it down below 30% capacity (I’m seeing more people recommend 20% as the limit recently).
 That means my typical range will be 50% of the battery capacity (80 – 30 = 50).
 For my 259 mile Chevy Bolt, that means the typical operating range will be about 130 miles between charges.